mondele/btt-writer-docs/docs/translationWords.rst

 The explanation of the word is translated on the lines under the thin red line.

-Bullets (the dot at the beginning of a line) are formed by:
+To insert a bullet (the dot at the beginning of a line):

 1. Hold down the shift key and press the 8 key (type an asterisk).